Andrew059/Liricify/README.md

 ## Inspiration

 At times, I have felt out of ideas and desperate to meet the deadlines imposed by my teachers in my music class.
-I created this app to cater to those who are not very creative at writing songs like myself
+I created this app to cater to those who are not very creative at writing songs like myself.

 ## What it does